-First, although any phonological pattern is regular, "being regular" does not make a pattern a possible phonological one.
-This is because there are many regular patterns which are not phonological (for example patterns that require words to have a number of consonants evenly divisible by some n).
+First, although any phonological pattern is regular, 'being regular' does not make a pattern a possible phonological one.
+This is because there are many regular patterns which are not phonological (for example, patterns that require words to have a number of consonants evenly divisible by some n).
 Classifying phonological patterns according to known subregular language classes helps us understand what kind of regular patterns they are.
 In turn, this allows strong, restrictive hypotheses of universal properties of phonological patterns to be formulated and examined.

 Second, several negative complexity results mentioned above follow when a parameter of the problem includes all regular patterns.
 Virtually every researcher acknowledges that if stronger, assumptions are made, these negative results may disappear.
-It is perfectly possible-but unknown- whether restricting the parameters of problems to certain subregular classes eases the problems' complexity.
+It is perfectly possible - but unknown - whether restricting the parameters of problems to certain subregular classes eases the problems' complexity.

-Third, there is wide consensus that the learning problem is hampered by hypothesis spaces that are too expressive (Vapnik, 1998; Jain et al., 1999; Sober, 2008; Gallistel and King, 2009).
-If the right restrictive properties are discovered, it is possible that they may contribute to the learnability of phonological patterns (Heinz, 2007, 2009; Tesar, to appear; Magri, 2010; Heinz, 2010a).
+Third, there is wide consensus that the learning problem is hampered by hypothesis spaces that are too expressive (Gallistel and King 2009; Jain et al. 1999; Sober 2008; Vapnik 1998).
+If the right restrictive properties are discovered, it is possible that they may contribute to the learnability of phonological patterns (Heinz 2007, 2009, 2010a; Magri 2010; Tesar forthcoming).